 Clothes and textiles

-The fashion industry is responsible for 10 per cent of global carbon emissions.
-This means that clothes are contributing to climate change more than air and sea travel combined.
+The fashion industry is responsible for 10 per cent of global carbon emissions - more than air and sea travel combined.

 Sustainable clothes swaps